huggingface/parler-tts/training/TRAINING.md

 > [!IMPORTANT]
-> Starting training a new model from scratch can easily be overwhelming, here how the training of v0.01 looked like: [logs](https://api.wandb.ai/links/ylacombe/ea449l81)
+> Starting training a new model from scratch can easily be overwhelming,so here's what training looked like for v0.1: [logs](https://api.wandb.ai/links/ylacombe/ea449l81)